Fort Pond Bay: The 19th century and today

 Amistad memorial at Montauk Point State Park on Long Island.

-In 1839 the slave ship Amistad anchored in bay (also at Culloden Point) when the surviving crew tried to convince their revolted slave captors that they had returned to Africa as they went for provisions in the village of Montauk.
+In 1839 the slave ship Amistad anchored in the bay (also at Culloden Point) when the surviving crew tried to convince their revolted slave captors that they had returned to Africa as they went for provisions in the village of Montauk.
 The ship was seized by the in the bay.

 In the 1890s, Austin Corbin extended the Long Island Rail Road from Bridgehampton, New York to the Montauk fishing village (the line extension was called the Fort Pond Railway).
 His friend Arthur Bensen purchased 10,000 acre of Montaukett land around the village and the LIRR began advertising that it could cut a day off ship travel by docking in Montauk and taking the train rather than going to New York.
 Corbin built a steel pier into pond for the overseas ships (even as the Corps of Engineers continued to caution against using the bay because of rocks.

 The dream was never to materialize and the U.S. Army bought the land for Camp Wikoff.
 Theodore Roosevelt and his Rough Riders were to come by transport into the bay following the Spanish–American War at the camp to be quarantined over concerns about yellow fever.

 The fishing village was obliterated in the storm of the Great Hurricane of 1938.
 The Navy took over the area for a seaplane and dirigible base during World War II (the dock is still in use).
 The Montauk fishing village was moved a mile south closer to the Atlantic Ocean.

 During the years after World War II, the bay ceased to be used by most boats because of flooding and rocks.
 Boats now dock in the dredged Lake Montauk.
 In the 1960s the bluffs above the bay were used to build Leisurama homes as inexpensive second homes that had been inspired by the Kitchen Debate between Richard Nixon and Nikita Khrushchev.